 Where’s My Microbe?
 Students Turn Germ Science Into a Search-and-Find Adventure

 You get an entry point for science thinking: students observe, categorize, infer cause-and-effect, and communicate explanations - through a format that feels like play.
-The result is a deck of kid-designed Microbe ID Cards (with search-and-find backs) that makes the invisible world of microbes concrete, discussable, and memorable.
+The result is a deck of kid-designed Microbe ID Cards that makes the invisible world of microbes concrete, discussable, and memorable.
+Plus, search-and-find games on the back of the cards invite kids to spot their microbes hidden in germ hotspots, drawing attention to places that might be contaminated with harmful germs.

-Introducing GIANT Game Set: Search & Find Microbe Trading Cards: a deck of 17 Microbe ID Cards co-designed and co-written by elementary school students as part of the Lysol® Minilabs Science Program
+Introducing the GIANT Game Set: Search & Find Microbe Trading Cards—a deck of 17 Microbe ID Cards co-designed and co-written by elementary school students as part of the Lysol® Minilabs Science Program.

 And suddenly, “microbes are everywhere” stops being a scary sentence… and becomes a detective mission.